sap-linuxlab/community.sap_install/roles/sap_ha_install_anydb_ibmdb2/README.md

 ## Requirements and Dependencies

-This Ansible Role is applicable to IBM Db2 11.5.8 and later, where the
+This Ansible Role is applicable to IBM Db2 11.5 certified for SAP.

+It is applicable to 11.5.9 and later, which provides `db2cm` binary compatibility for AWS, GCP and MS Azure.

 ### Target host - Infrastructure Platforms